Member Rules and Regulations

 13. Refrain from planting genetically modified organisms (GMOs.)

-14. Share excess food with neighbors, food pantries, and shelters.
-There is a refrigerator in the west barn where bi-weekly food bank pick ups occur.
+14. Share excess food with neighbors, friends, food pantries, or shelters.
+There is a refrigerator in the west barn where bi-weekly food donation pick-ups occur.
 See signs for days of the week and times.

 15. Control rapidly spreading plants such as mint, lemon balm, and cane fruits by planting them only in pots or in designated communal plots.

-16. Keep trash and litter out of the gardens and disposed properly.
+16. Keep trash and litter out of the gardens and dispose of them properly.
 We are a “Leave No Trace” environment.

 17. Place only healthy organic material in the compost pile.
 Diseased plants should be disposed of properly.

-18. Do everything in my power to keep the garden space safe, i.e. put tools away, roll up water hoses after use, and supervise young children.
+18. Do everything in my power to keep the garden space safe ( e.g., putting tools away, rolling up water hoses after use, supervising young children etc.).

 19. Never smoke in the garden, as it can transmit the tobacco mosaic virus onto plants.